 You will be called in when it is time for your health check.

-How can I help make my health check a good experience?
+How can I get ready for my health check?

 You can do a few things to help get ready for your health check.